Skip to article frontmatterSkip to article content

 Fluctuations in particle numbers

-• We once again find that in case of fluctuating quantities (energy in NVT) the relative fluctuation scales as N1/2N^{-1/2} a hallmark of Central Limit Theorem!
+• We once again find that the relative fluctuation of an extensive quantity scales as N1/2N^{-1/2}, a consequence of extensivity and the law of large numbers:

 σNNO(N1/2)\frac{\sigma_N}{\langle N \rangle} \sim O(N^{-1/2})